-CPD training courses for nurses are in addition to any mandatory and statutory training that you are provided in your organisation.
-As that kind of training must be undertaken by all staff regardless for personal safety and safe and efficient service delivery.
+CPD training courses for Nurses are in addition to any mandatory and statutory training that you are provided in your organisation, as that kind of training must be undertaken by all staff regardless of personal safety and safe and efficient service delivery.
 It also reduces organisational risks and helps healthcare services ensure they’ve met their legislative duties.

-However, just because CPD training courses for nurses are in addition to mandatory and statutory training doesn’t take from their value or importance.
+However, just because CPD training courses for Nurses are in addition to mandatory and statutory training, it doesn’t take away from their value or importance.

 Why is CPD Important for Nurses?

-The Royal College of Nursing also believes that CPD training courses for nurses are important for creating a healthier and happier workplace.
-All the research points towards a strong correlation between learning and wellbeing.
-Staff skill development can also enhance productivity, inspire innovation and lead to increased retention in nursing teams.
+The Royal College of Nursing (RCN) also believes that CPD training courses for Nurses are important for creating a healthier and happier workplace.
+All the research points towards a strong correlation between learning and well-being.
+Staff skill development can also enhance productivity, inspire innovation, and lead to increased retention in nursing teams.

-Besides the professional development and training necessary to carry out your role and responsibilities, as a nurse, you should also be supported to attain further qualifications.
-Which enables you to provide evidence to regulators showing that you meet the professional standards needed to continue to practise.
+Besides the professional development and training necessary to carry out your role and responsibilities, as a Nurse, you should also be supported to attain further qualifications.
+This enables you to provide evidence to regulators, showing that you meet the professional standards needed to continue to practise.

 Other Learning Resources for Nurses

 One extremely convenient way to complete CPD is via online distance learning courses.
-As they enable you to study subjects highly relevant to your role, but at a time that fits comfortably around your work schedule.
+They enable you to study subjects highly relevant to your role, but at a time that fits comfortably around your work schedule.

 Just some of the courses you can take are: